bczsalba/Termage/docs/options.md

     ```termage-svg include=docs/src/dimension_demo.py width=100 height=20
     ```

-!!! note
+!!! info
-    If no dimensions are provided, Termage will use the golden standard (80, 20) dimension tuple.
+    If no dimensions are provided, they default to (80, 24).

-## Foreground & background
+### Foreground & Background

-Sets the output terminal's default colors.

-Foreground will be used for any unstyled text.
-Background will be used for the titlebar and body of the "window".
+Modifies the terminal's default colors. `foreground` is used for all non-styled text, and background is used as both the background to the terminal's contents as well as the window that it emulates.

 === "Default"